xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-11-unlocking-mobility.md

 <details>
  <summary>Hint 2</summary>
- Every digit in the code is in the very top row of digits.
+ Every digit in the code is in the first attempt.
 Two of the digits in 4150 are even in the right place.
 </details>